smarter-sh/community/CLA.md

 ## Setting up the CNCF CLA check

-If you are a Kubernetes GitHub organization or repo owner and would like to setup the Linux Foundation CNCF CLA check for your repositories, [read the docs on setting up the CNCF CLA check](/github-management/setting-up-cla-check.md)
+If you are a Smarter GitHub organization or repo owner and would like to setup the Linux Foundation CNCF CLA check for your repositories, [read the docs on setting up the CNCF CLA check](/github-management/setting-up-cla-check.md)

 [Linux Foundation Support Site]: https://support.linuxfoundation.org/